Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

   result.
 Users can prepare orthologs/TEs RNA-seq expression data by their own preference to run TEKRABber following the data structure mentioned in the vignettes.

+- [terraTCGAdata](/packages/terraTCGAdata) Leverage the existing open
+  access TCGA data on Terra with well-established Bioconductor infrastructure.
+Make use of the Terra data model without learning its complexities.
+With a few functions, you can copy / download and generate a MultiAssayExperiment from the TCGA example workspaces provided by Terra.

 - [tomoseqr](/packages/tomoseqr) `tomoseqr` is an R package for analyzing Tomo-seq data.
 Tomo-seq is a genome-wide RNA tomography